GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 7. Click on the search button (upper right of search box) and wait until results are displayed
 8. Search for an image with full extent (no black parts) and minimal cloud cover
 9. Hover over the entry and click on the eye icon ("View product details")
+10. Check in the quick look window if the data seems suitable
     - If the images you are looking for are offline, you can add them to your cart.
-After a while (couple of minutes to maybe hours) they will be available to download
-10. Check in the quick look window if the data seems suitable
+Go to your cart (upper left next to the three stripes) and click on download (hover over entry and click on the download icon).
+It should say that downloading offline products is not possible.
+At this time, there should appear a clock icon next to the "Offline" text which says either "pending" or "running".
+Click on the same donwload button again and it should state that the offline product retrieval is initiated.
+After a while (couple of minutes) the datasets will be made available to download.
 11. In the Inspector, navigate to GRANULE/*Name of data*/IMG_DATA/R10m/ and download the two files "...B04..." & "...B08..." (both .jp2)
 12. When downloaded, put the two files in a folder "data" and move the folder to the location of the scripts of this project (take a look at <a href="data_structure.png">data_structure.png</a> for reference)